 Prior to joining Jones Day in 2013, Shireen served as the Criminal Health Care Fraud Coordinator for the U.S. Attorney's Office in the Southern District of California.
 During that time, she prosecuted violations of the Anti-Kickback Statute, criminal false claims, and aggravated identity theft.
 Her success stories include uncovering a multimillion dollar fraud involving stolen medical equipment from Camp Pendleton, a health care fraud investigation of a hospital CEO, prosecution of wide-ranging contract fraud by a San Diego-based biotech firm, and obtaining one of the largest individual restitution awards for the Social Security trust fund.
 Shireen also has broad criminal trial experience and has successfully briefed and argued several cases before the Ninth Circuit Court of Appeals.

-An engaged community leader, Shireen served as a Lawyer Representative for the Ninth Circuit Judicial Conference from 2014 to 2018 and is a past president of the San Diego Chapters of the South Asian Bar Association and the Federal Bar Association.
+An engaged community leader, Shireen is committed to public service and serving pro bono clients.
+Shireen served as a Lawyer Representative for the Ninth Circuit Judicial Conference from 2014 to 2018 and is a past president of the San Diego Chapters of the South Asian Bar Association and the Federal Bar Association.
 She also serves as the hiring partner for Jones Day's San Diego Office and is a member of the Firm's Diversity, Inclusion & Advancement Committee.

 France Takes Next Step in Anticorruption Enforcement: First "French DPAs" and What Companies Should Know